school510587/BrlIMEHelper/readme.md

 * Add the "Never show the input conversion mode update message indefinitely" option.
 * Fix the behavior of braille composition during the browse mode.
 * Add the "Report braille buffer changes" option.
-* Improve representation of the addon state.
+* Improve representation of the addon state, and change the gesture to show it.
 * Improve the dot-by-dot braille input feature.
 * Disable braille composition during IME candidate selection.
 * Add the internal code braille feature.